Over 30 Years Of Divorce Experience

 - Advocating for you.
-I try to settle disputes out of court whenever possible, but if your case needs to go to court, I bring 25 years of experience in litigating family law matters to your side of the dispute.
+As your lawyer, I try to settle disputes out of court whenever possible, but if your case needs to go to court, I bring years of experience in litigating family law matters to your side of the dispute.
 I am passionate about protecting my clients’ rights, and I have a record of success.

 If you or your spouse plans to dissolve the marriage, you need an experienced Buffalo family law attorney to help you prepare for and navigate the divorce.
 At The Law Office of Linda M. DiPasquale, family law matters are handled with care and compassion.